Search continues for remains of Ebony Owens - The Vicksburg Post

 Search continues for remains of Ebony Owens

-The Warren County Sheriff’s Office and the Mississippi Department of Wildlife, Fisheries, and Parks continue to assist in the search for the remains of Ebony Owens.
+The search for the remains of Ebony Owens continued Monday as the Warren County Sheriff’s Office and the Mississippi Department of Wildlife, Fisheries and Parks (MDWFP) assisted the Hinds County Sheriff’s Office in the investigation.

-Owens is the 36-year-old Edwards, Mississippi resident who was allegedly murdered earlier this week.
+Owens, a 36-year-old Edwards resident, was allegedly murdered by her husband, Michael Owens, last week.

-Warren County Sheriff Martin Pace stated that several boats are being operated by the two departments in an attempt to locate Owen’s body in the Big Black River around the county lines of Hinds and Warren.
+According to Sheriff Martin Pace of Warren County, his office and MDWFP personnel were still operating several search vessels on the Big Black River on Monday.
+Owens’s body is suspected to be located in that area.

 Email newsletter signup

-Owens’s husband, Michael Owens, was arrested and is facing multiple charges in Hinds County.
+Michael Owens was arrested and is facing multiple charges in Hinds County.
+According to WJTV News, he was denied bond at his initial appearance in court on Monday.

-The Vicksburg Post will continue to provide updates as the story develops.